This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 It is important to collect detailed evidence about the damage.
 You should try to gather evidence such as:

-- Eyewitness accounts about the time any water entered the house, the level it rose, where it came from, how it first entered the house (for example, through toilets and showers or over land), and whether the water increased in stages or at a steady and uniform rate;
+- Eyewitness accounts about the time any water entered the house, the level it rose, where it came from, how it first entered the house (for example, through toilets and showers or over land), the colour of the water and whether the water increased in stages or at a steady and uniform rate.

-- Photos, videos and other records of the property, pre and post, the storm.
+- Photos, videos and other records of the property, pre- and post-storm.

 WHAT TO DO IF MY CLAIM IS REJECTED?

 You should ask for a written copy of why your claim was rejected.
 You may also lodge a dispute with the Internal Dispute Resolution (IDR) department of your insurance company.
-If you cannot resolve your dispute with the insurance company, you may lodge a dispute with the Financial Ombudsman Service Australia (FOS) at www.fos.org.au or call 1800 FOS AUS (1800 367 287).
+If you cannot resolve your dispute with the insurance company, you may lodge a dispute with the Australian Financial Complaints Authority (AFCA) at www.afca.org.au or call 1800 931 678.

 NEED SOME MORE HELP?

-You can call to get legal advice about your insurance problem on 1300 663 464 or you can email us your insurance law question through our website: www.insurancelaw.org.au
+You can call to get legal advice about your insurance problem from the Insurance Law Service on 1300 663 464 or you can email us your insurance law question through our website: insurancelaw.org.au